Flood Advisory issued for Bronx by NWS - News Break

 Flood Advisory issued for Bronx by NWS

-Effective: 2021-07-09 08:29:00 EDT Expires: 2021-07-09 09:30:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2021-07-08 20:17:00 EDT Expires: 2021-07-08 23:30:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
 Be aware of your surroundings and do not drive on flooded roads.
-Target Area: Bronx The National Weather Service in Upton has issued a * Urban and Small Stream Flood Advisory for Southern Fairfield County in southern Connecticut Southeastern Bergen County in northeastern New Jersey Eastern Essex County in northeastern New Jersey Hudson County in northeastern New Jersey Union County in northeastern New Jersey Bronx County in southeastern New York Kings (Brooklyn) County in southeastern New York Nassau County in southeastern New York New York (Manhattan) County in southeastern New York Queens County in southeastern New York Richmond (Staten Island) County in southeastern New York Western Suffolk County in southeastern New York Southern Westchester County in southeastern New York * Until 930 AM EDT. * At 829 AM EDT, Doppler radar indicated heavy rain across portions of the region, mainly Nassau County NY as well as Southern Westchester NY.
-This will cause urban and small stream flooding.
-In addition, there are some areas of residual flooding from earlier rainfall such as Rahway River at Springfield NJ.
-This river stage is expected to subside below flood stage over the next hour. * Some locations that will experience flooding include Newark, Jersey City, Jamaica, Yonkers, Elizabeth, Stamford, Flatbush, New Rochelle, Flushing, Bayonne, White Plains, Mott Haven, Levittown, Hoboken, Plainfield, East Tremont, Freeport, Linden, Valley Stream and Long Beach.alerts.weather.gov
+Target Area: Bronx The National Weather Service in Upton has issued a * Flood Advisory for Southeastern Bergen County in northeastern New Jersey Hudson County in northeastern New Jersey Bronx County in southeastern New York New York (Manhattan) County in southeastern New York South Central Westchester County in southeastern New York * Until 1130 PM EDT. * At 817 PM EDT, Minor flooding has occurred in the advisory area.
+Between 2.5 and 4 inches of rain have fallen. * Some locations that have experienced flooding include New Rochelle, Mott Haven, East Tremont, Ridgefield, Throgs Neck Bridge, Midtown Manhattan, Harlem, Riverdale, Co-op City, Fort Lee, Englewood, Bronxville, City Island, Long Island City, Upper West Side, Mount Vernon, North Bergen, West New York, Cliffside Park and Palisades Park.alerts.weather.gov

 Comments / 0